-The Historic Preservation Office (HPO) operates an inspections and compliance program as provided in the DC historic preservation law, in coordination with and under the authority of the Department of Consumer and Regulatory Affairs (DCRA).
+The Historic Preservation Office (HPO) operates an inspections and compliance program as provided in the DC historic preservation law, in coordination with and under the authority of the Department of Buildings (DOB).

-HPO inspections complement DCRA’s efforts to ensure that building construction complies with applicable DC laws, building codes and permit requirements.
-While DCRA inspects the construction and maintenance of multiple building components and systems citywide, HPO inspections address only the more specialized preservation concerns that apply to historic properties and areas.
+HPO inspections complement DOB's efforts to ensure that building construction complies with applicable DC laws, building codes and permit requirements.
+While DOB inspects the construction and maintenance of multiple building components and systems citywide, HPO inspections address only the more specialized preservation concerns that apply to historic properties and areas.

 HPO emphasizes significant preservation concerns in its inspections and enforcement activity.
 The goal is to protect the city’s historic character by stopping illegal work, ensuring that construction complies with preservation approvals, and preventing deterioration that could lead to building decay.

 HPO conducts two types of inspections: monitoring construction activity and monitoring deteriorated historic property for serious neglect.
 HPO coordinates these inspections with DOB and the Board for the Condemnation of Insanitary Buildings (BCIB).
 HPO also responds to public requests for inspection.